LostBeard/SpawnDev.BlazorJS.PeerJS/README.md

         if (firstRender)
         {
             // Load the PeerJS Javascript library.
-            // the library could also be loaded in the index.html instead await Peer.Init();
+            // the library can be loaded in the index.html instead await Peer.Init();
             peer = new Peer();
             peer.OnOpen += Peer_OnOpen;